josura/c2c-sepia/README.md

-# c2c-sepia
+# c2c-sepia(also called MASFENON)
+Framework for the perturbation in networks of networks using a MAS(Multi-agent system), enhanced with parallel and distributed processing.
-Cell-to-cell communication with enriched pathways project, using scRNA-seq data.
+Specifically built for Cell-to-cell communication with enriched pathways, using scRNA-seq data.

-A framework to work with scRNA-seq profiles is presented here, the algorithm will take as an input:
-- The scRNA-seq profiles and log2fold-change
-- The type for every cell.

 ## DEPENDENCIES
 - armadillo